S1lvestre/ambilight/README.md

 \< pic \>

 ### Software
+Software: (see **requirements.txt**)
+- Python 3
+  - mss
+  - numpy
+  - pyserial

-Clone this repo
+1 Clone this repo

-**Make sure the TV screen/monitor is 1920x1080p and is the only screen**
+2 **Make sure the TV screen/monitor is 1920x1080p and is the only screen**
 Or...
-If you want to try another setup go to **main.py, line 29** and change the screen capture zone.
+2 If you want to try another setup go to **main.py, line 29** and change the screen capture zone.

-To use simply enter the repo folder and run:
+3 To use simply enter the repo folder and run:
 ```
 python main.py
 ```
+(do not close the terminal)

 ******
 ## Python
 Functions:
-- Get screenshot (mss module);
+1. Get screenshot (mss module);
-- Calculate color array (simple average of zone);
+2. Calculate color array (simple average of zone);
-- Send array to Arduino (Serial communication).
+3. Send array to Arduino (Serial communication).

 ## Arduino
 Functions:
-- Receive array from computer (Serial communication);
+1. Receive array from computer (Serial communication);
-- Drive LEDs (FastLED library)
+2. Drive LEDs (FastLED library)

 ******
 TODO: